skynettoday/skynet-today/content/editorials/_posts/2018-03-30-is-alphago-zero-overrated.md

 tags: [hype,bigbiz]
 comments: true
 author: andrey_kurenkov
-excerpt: "Why DeepMind's Go playing program is not about to solve all of AI."
+excerpt: "Why DeepMind's Go playing program is not about to solve all of AI"
 ---

 ## Why AlphaGo Zero Is Great